afavia/NextGenerationRobots/WiFly/sparkfun-WiFly-Shield-981ea95/src/WiFly/examples/tools/SpiUartTerminal/README.txt

 For each example you will need to modify the file "Credentials.h" to supply your network's name (SSID) and passphrase.

+There are also some troubleshooting tools:

+  * SpiUartTerminal: enter command mode and send commands manually
+  * HardwareFactoryReset: hardware factory reset a WiFly module

+= Configuration =

+Different revisions of the WiFly shield support different features.
+If you are using an older revision of the shield you will need to modify the value of 'SHIELD_REVISION' in the file 'Configuration.h' to indicate which revision of the WiFly shield you are using.
+See the documentation in the file for further detail.

+The value defaults to the most recent revision sold at the time of code release.

+= Arduino Mega support =

+This library supports using the WiFly Shield with the Arduino Mega if four jumper wires are added.
+The following connections are required:

+ * Mega pin 53 to shield pin 10
+ * Mega pin 51 to shield pin 11
+ * Mega pin 50 to shield pin 12
+ * Mega pin 52 to shield pin 13

+In addition, code on the Mega must not use pins 10, 11, 12, or 13.

 = Known Issues =